Living on the Right Frequency

 The answer to the first question is simple.
 In exhaling, the sacred word OM is used.

-The answer to the second question is: The merging of the personality and the soul is the combination of two rays to form a tone.
-The pitch of the tone is determined by the ray of the individual’s soul and personality.
-The disciple finds out what soul and personality ray he is located on.
-Because the ray of his personality is the sub-ray of the ray of his soul, the solution is to discover the soul ray and then the personality ray within it.
+The answer to the second question is: The merging of the personality and the soul represents the combination of two rays to form a tone.
+The pitch of this tone is determined by the rays of the individual’s soul and personality.
+The disciple discovers which soul and personality ray he is on.
+Because the ray of his personality is a sub-ray of his soul’s ray, the solution lies in identifying the soul and the personality ray within it.
 Further information on these points can be found in sections Numbers and Colors (section 4.4) and Tones and Colors (section 4.5).
-The duration of the tone is the length of the disciple´s exhalation.
+The duration of the tone corresponds to the length of the disciple’s exhalation.

 4.4 Numbers and Colors

-In this section, I take the first step towards explaining how tones and colors are mutually related.
-Since the relationship between tones and colors is mathematical, I describe the relationship between numbers and colors.
+In this section, I begin by explaining the mutual relationship between tones and colors.
+As this relationship is mathematical in nature, I delve into the connection between numbers and colors.

-Our number system – the decimal or base 10-number system – is so named because of its structure, which employs ten numerical symbols: 0,1,2,3,4,5,6,7,8 and 9.
-The system’s origin can be traced to using the fingers to aid in counting.
-Later, the decimal system became officially adopted, and it is now an essential part of the everyday world for most people.
+Our number system—the decimal or base 10 number system—is so named because of its structure, which employs ten numerical symbols: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+The system’s origin can be traced to using fingers to aid in counting.
+Later, the decimal system became officially adopted, and it is now an essential part of everyday life for most people.
 As is common knowledge, all conceivable numerical entities can be obtained using combinations of these ten symbols.

-However, the decimal system is not the only universally valid number system that can treat numerical quantities.
-Number systems using fewer or more than ten symbols can also be used.
-An example is the “computer language” computers use, i.e., the binary system.
-This system is built up using only the symbols 0 and 1.
-By using different combinations of these two numerical elements, we are able, just as in the decimal system, to obtain all conceivable numerical entities.
+However, the decimal system is not the only universally valid number system that can represent numerical quantities.
+Number systems with fewer or more than ten symbols can also be utilized.
+An example is the binary system, the “language” computers use.
+This system consists only of the symbols 0 and 1.
+We can obtain all conceivable numerical entities by employing different combinations of these two numerical elements, just as in the decimal system.

-In the same way, it is possible to use a number system based on seven numerical symbols: 0,1,2,3,4,5 and 6.
-This is the base 7-number system.
-In the base 7-number system, just as in the other two mentioned above, the numerals can be arranged in any order, so this system is not inferior to the others.
-The only difference between it and the base 10-number system is that the number of symbols is reduced from ten to seven.
-The base is no longer the fingers of two hands but the number seven, the number of rays in our solar system.
+Similarly, a numerical system can be utilized based on seven symbols: 0, 1, 2, 3, 4, 5, and 6.
+This is known as the base 7 number system.
+In the base 7 number system, just as in the previous two mentioned, the numerals can be arranged in any order; thus, this system is not inferior to the others.
+The only distinction between it and the base 10 number system is that the number of symbols is reduced from ten to seven.
+The base shifts from the fingers of two hands to the number seven, corresponding to the number of rays in our solar system.

 The seven rays formed when the solar system was created are reflected in the colors of the rainbow.
-When a ray of sunlight is refracted in a drop of water, it reveals the spectrum of white light, i.e., the seven rays: violet, indigo, blue, green, yellow, orange, and red.
+When a ray of sunlight is refracted in a drop of water, it reveals the spectrum of white light: the seven rays of violet, indigo, blue, green, yellow, orange, and red.

-Just as musical tones are based on different wavelengths, light colors depend on different wavelengths.
+Just as musical tones are based on different wavelengths, light colors depend on varying wavelengths.
 Visible light lies between 370nm (violet) and 700nm (red; 1nm = 0.0000001cm).
 Violet light covers 370nm – 425nm; blue from 425nm – 500nm; green from 500nm – 570nm; yellow from 570nm – 590nm; orange from 590nm – 620nm, and red from 620nm – 700nm.
-The light of the indigo ray is dark blue and, therefore, has a wavelength in the range of 425nm – 450nm.
-This demonstrates that the colors of the spectrum are arranged in a particular order according to their wavelengths, the order being violet, indigo, blue, green, yellow, orange, and red.
+The light of the indigo ray is dark blue and therefore has a wavelength in the range of 425nm – 450nm.
+This demonstrates that the colors of the spectrum are arranged in a specific order according to their wavelengths, with the order being violet, indigo, blue, green, yellow, orange, and red.

-The base 7-number system can correspond to the spectrum’s colors: Violet = 0, indigo = 1, blue = 2, green = 3, yellow = 4, orange = 5, and red = 6.
-As stated above, beginning the order on violet is natural since it is the shortest wavelength of white light.
+The base 7 number system can correspond to the colors of the spectrum: Violet = 0, indigo = 1, blue = 2, green = 3, yellow = 4, orange = 5, and red = 6.
+As mentioned above, starting the order with violet is natural since it has the shortest wavelength of white light.

 4.5 Tones and Colors

-In this section, I demonstrate the correspondence between tones and colors.
-The mathematics used is the base 7-number system.
-The colors used are the seven colors of the spectrum of light, and the sound used is forty-nine tones of the seven octaves of the scale.
-They correspond to the notes of the scale of C-major, ranging from A,, of the sub contra octave to g”” of the fore-line octave.
+In this section, I demonstrate the relationship between tones and colors.
+The mathematics used is the base 7 number system.
+The colors employed are the seven colors of the spectrum of light, and the sound represented is forty-nine tones spanning the seven octaves of the scale.
+They correspond to the notes of the C-major scale, ranging from A,, of the sub contra octave to g”” of the fore-line octave.

 Table 4.1: The combination of the Tones, the Colors, and the Numbers in the combination described above.

-Earlier in this chapter, mention was made of determining the correct pitch and duration for sounding the sacred word OM.
-It was stated that the disciple had to locate both his soul ray and personality ray, combine them, and derive from them an entity, i.e., a tone.
+Earlier in this chapter, the correct pitch and duration for sounding the sacred word OM were discussed.
+The disciple needed to identify his soul and personality ray, combine them, and derive from them an entity, i.e., a tone.

-In the light of what is stated above, this should be a simple matter.
+This should be a simple matter in light of what is stated above.
 It must be noted that the disciple himself must determine his ray before anything else can be attempted.
-Let us say, for example, that the disciple believes he knows his soul- and personality ray.
+Let us say, for example, that the disciple believes he knows his soul and personality ray.
 He believes that the soul ray is the blue ray and his personality ray is the red ray.
 The remainder is now simple.
 First, he determines the blue octave and then the red note within the blue octave.
 The result in this case is 26VII = blue, red.
-He has now arrived at the tone a´ in the one-line octave (440Hz).
-This is the note or tone which the disciple is to use.
+He has now arrived at the tone a’ in the one-line octave (440Hz).
+This is the note or tone that the disciple is to use.

 4.6 An Example of Occult Creation

-The following section is an example from my own experience.
-It shows the methods used in sound creation and how the will aspect of the soul is activated.
+The following section presents an example from my own experience.
+It illustrates the methods used in sound creation and how the will aspect of the soul is activated.

-We begin where I have been allocated part of my group’s plan.
+We begin where I have been allocated a part of my group’s plan.
 The plan has advanced to the point where this knowledge is rooted firmly in the personality’s mental and emotional body.
-As a soul, I only have a choice regarding how the plan is carried out since the fact that it is being carried out has already been decided.
+As a soul, I only have a choice regarding how the plan is carried out since it has already been decided.
 In terms of personality, I, by contrast, have no choice in the plan.
 If it can be called a choice, my only choice is to accept my soul’s instructions regarding the collaboration.
 My agreement is given through my execution of creation by sound.
-The knowledge which I have acquired regarding my plan within the group consists of four parts:
+The knowledge I have acquired regarding my plan within the group consists of four parts:

-– To lay the foundations of New Age Medicine:
+3. To lay the foundations of New Age Medicine;

 I begin to organize and prepare myself for the work.
 As a personality, I try to appoint a time for these four parts to happen, but this is an illusion since time is relative, and my soul has previously laid out the plan on inner planes.
 All my preparatory work (which comprises the first level of meditation) has only one goal: the internal connection of my personality and its connection with my soul.
 As an example of creation by sound, let us take the first part of the third point of my plan, which is to lay the foundations of New Age Medicine.
 My role is to make known the knowledge that has filtered into my mental body.